The Cornwall We Want

 Building Back Better - ideas from my community

-by Frances, almost 4 years ago
+by Frances, over 4 years ago

 Walking during lockdown in the quiet paths and roads around St Just, I had many conversations with neighbours about what we were experiencing and ideas about how we could come out of this changed and better seemed to flow naturally.
 We have carried on these conversations in socially distanced Saturday morning get togethers in the centre of town.
 Some of the ideas so far: